grnet/synnefo/astakosclient/docs/index.rst

         .. warning:: *get_endpoints* api call encodes the user's token inside the url.
 It's security unsafe to use it (both astakosclient and nginx tend to log requested urls).
+Use get_user_info_with_endpoints instead.

+    **get_user_info_with_endpoints(**\ token, uuid=None\ **)**
+        Fallback call which receives the user token or the user uuid/token and returns back the token as well as information about the token holder and the services he/seh can access.
+        In case of error raise an AstakosClientException exception.

     **get_quotas(**\ token\ **)**
         Given a user's authentication token return user's